Facing charges of Bomb Hoax in Queensland?

 or

-Choosing the best criminal defence lawyer in Qld
+Choosing the best criminal defence lawyer in Queensland

 A charge of Bomb Hoax (or Bomb Threats) under Section 321A of Criminal Code 1899 (Qld) is a serious offence in Queensland and can often result in significant penalties, including imprisonment.